Simstrumentation/Air-Manager/readme.md

 <h3 align="center">Flying Microsoft Flight Simulator Mouse-Free using touch screen instruments built on Air Manager</h3>

-<p>The goal of Air Manager, and subsequently, this collection of instruments, is to be able to offer flight simmers a more realistic mouse and keyboard-free experience for our favourite aircraft.
+<p>Our goal is to be able to offer flight simmers a quality collection of Air Manager instruments to enable a more realistic mouse and keyboard-free simulation experience.
 Through the use of touch screens and the optional <a href="https://www.siminnovations.com/hardware/product/57-knobster">Knobster</a> from Sim Innovations, you can have a fully interactive cockpit without requiring the use of a mouse in flight.</p>
 <p>We build these instruments for our own use for our personal cockpits.
-But we've decided to share our work with the public so every Air Manager user can benefit from our labour.</p>
+But we've decided to share our work with the public free of charge so every Air Manager user can benefit from our labour.</p>

+<p>Ultimately, we want to have our instruments included in the Air Manager community store (free to Air Manager users, of course) so that they're readily available to all Air Manager users directly from within the application.
+This GitHub repo won't be the download source, but will remain the hub around which we develop new instruments, collaborate with other community members who wish to particilate, and test released before submitting to the Air Manager Store. </p>

   <H6>While the download and use of our instruments is free, Air Manager is paid software available at https://www.siminnovations.com/.
 We are not associated with Sim Innovations in any way and cannot provide users with Air Manager nor can we provide any technical support for Air Manager.</h6>